wiseraura/wiseraura/README.md

 ## Hi there 👋
 <h2 align="left">About me</h2>
-Hi, I'm Phí Quang Biển, a computer nerd from Vietnam.
+Hi, I'm a software engineer from Viet Nam
 I use Arch with Hyprland, btw

 ## My skills